-Even if you only have a few days, Hong Kong is a great place to spend your Christmas and New Year holidays.
+Even if you only have a few days, Hong Kong is an excellent place to spend your Christmas and New Year holidays.

-So grab a Santa hat, and check out our list of eight reasons to spend Christmas holidays in Hong Kong.
+So grab a Santa hat, and check out our top recommendations for things to do during Christmas holidays in Hong Kong.

 The annual Stanley Plaza Christmas Market has more than 80 booths selling food, drink, and Christmas goodies in this quaint seaside town.
 Discovery Bay on Lantau Island also puts on a Christmas market in its outdoor piazza, while Taikoo Place transforms its Tong Chong Street Market into a winter wonderland.